tlamirande1/tlamirande1/README.md

 # Hi, I'm Trevor!

 ## 💫 About Me:
 I'm a graduate from the University of Wisconsin- Eau Claire with a Bachelors of Business Administration in Information Systems and Marketing- Analytics.
-As a former student athlete I am actively seeking opportunities to contribute to a new team where I can apply my analytical and technical skills in a data-driven environment.
+As a former NCAA student athlete, I am actively seeking opportunities to contribute to a new team where I can apply my analytical and technical skills in a data-driven environment.
 My main passions include traveling, fitness, sports, and family.
 Please feel free to contact me via email or through LinkedIn!

 ## 👨‍💻 Business Analytics Projects:
 - [Python Projects](https://github.com/tlamirande1/PythonProjects)